SoloFinanceHub

 Clean, professional, and everyone can open it.
 No e-signatures, no tracking, no conversion to invoices.
 But it works.

 My recommendation: Use Google Docs until you send 3+ proposals per month, then upgrade to FreshBooks or Bonsai.
+The tracking and automation justify the cost at that volume.

 What Makes Proposals Convert